How to use and configure ajax with jQuery? - Updated Examples

 - Andrés Cruz

-AJAX, for its acronym in English, Asynchronous JavaScript And XML, is nothing more than a technology that allows you to create applications that maintain asynchronous communication with the server; In other words we can execute functions in parallel with JavaScript using AJAXs with jQuery; which turns out to be a simple but at the same time powerful way due to the large number of possibilities it offers and how easy it is to integrate it with other sections of code (since in the end it is JavaScript).
+AJAX, which stands for Asynchronous JavaScript And XML, is nothing more than a technology that allows creating applications that maintain asynchronous communication with the server; in other words, we can execute functions in parallel with JavaScript using AJAX with jQuery; which turns out to be a simple but at the same time powerful way due to the large number of possibilities it offers and how easy it is to integrate it with other sections of code (since in the end it is JavaScript).

-One of the big problems that the current approach has when creating web pages is that every time we add dependencies through JavaScript or CSS and even other resources such as images and videos, all of these things when consulted through a web page, The browser gradually processes the content of the website from the beginning to the end.
-When it reaches the loading of a CSS or JavaScript file, the browser stops loading the HTML until it finishes loading the CSS or JavaScript resource in question. then continue with the rest of the load; Surely on more than one occasion when you include jQuery on your website and try to use some functionality of this JavaScript framework, the browser in your console gives an error something like:
+One of the great problems with the current approach when creating web pages is that every time we add dependencies through JavaScript or CSS and even other resources such as images and videos, all these things when consulted through a web page, the browser processes the content of the web little by little from the beginning to the end, when it reaches the loading of a CSS or JavaScript file, the browser stops loading the HTML until it finishes loading the CSS or JavaScript resource in question and then continue with the rest of the load.

 The problem of asynchronous loading in JavaScript

-The main problem with all this is that the browser will continue downloading content that is part of your website and during this time the user's access to your website would be null or limited in the best of cases and the website loads in pieces, and all this is time that is directly proportional to the size and amount of resources you are loading and all this affects the final experience of your site with the Internet user and also the SEO, since no one wants slow sites...
+The main problem with all this is that the browser will continue to download content that is part of your website and during this time access to your website by the user would be null or limited in the best of cases and the web is loading in chunks, and all this is time that is directly proportional to the size and number of resources you are loading and all this affects the final experience of your site with the user and also SEO, since nobody wants slow sites...

 What does AJAX offer us?

-With the above, Ajax or asynchronous loads through JavaScript or our case of interest for this entry, jQuery, which offers a simpler way of asynchronous loads than pure JavaScript, comes into play.
+With the above, Ajax or asynchronous loading through JavaScript or our case of interest for this entry, jQuery, which offers a simpler way of asynchronous loading than pure JavaScript, comes into play.

-Before getting into the topic, let's remember that a long time ago the people at Microsoft invented a technology that would later be known as AJAX, which was quite primitive and in the end only allowed the use of one thread in our app (the main thread of the UI), made the request and blocked the rest of the app until it finished executing, which has evolved quite a bit to date.
+Before getting into the subject, let's remember that a long time ago the people at Microsoft invented a technology that would later be known as AJAX which was quite primitive and in the end only allowed the use of one thread in our app (the main UI thread), it made the request and blocked the rest of the app until it finished its execution, something that has evolved a lot to date.

-Now returning to our case of interest, which is to develop applications that run in parallel; AJAX we can do a multitude of things to create interactive pages without the need to refresh all the elements of the page:
+Returning to our case of interest, which is to develop applications that run in parallel; with AJAX we can do a multitude of things to create interactive pages without the need to refresh all the elements of the page:

-We can obtain a complete page (HTML, CSS, JavaScript) and manipulate it as we wish from JavaScript.
+• We can obtain a complete page (HTML, CSS, JavaScript) and manipulate it at will from JavaScript.

-We can receive information asynchronously or synchronously depending on our needs.
+• We can receive information asynchronously or synchronously according to our needs.

 But... what can we use AJAX for?